Library Fact Sheets

 In 2009, the 25 IS stood up a new mission: Tactical Systems Operators (TSO--pronounced "tizzo").
 The Squadron is now executing an airborne precision geo-location capability vital to worldwide AFSOC missions.
 TSOs fly as primary aircrew onboard a wide variety of aircraft to operate, evaluate, and manage airborne ISR information and related ground processing systems.
 Their primary mission is to provide precision geo-location, interface with other units, and perform and assist with mission planning.

-25 IS Detachments Detachment 2, 25 IS is located at RAF Mildenhall, UK.
+Detachment 2, 25 IS is located at RAF Mildenhall, UK.
 It is operationally tasked by 352d Special Operations Group (AFSOC).
 The team at Det 2 is made up of DSOs, analysts, military and contractor maintenance technicians, and staff personnel.
 It is through the SS teamwork that aircrew on AFSOC aircraft are supported in exercise, training, and in combat with real-time threat warning and enhanced situational awareness.
 To this end, RAF Mildenhall DSOs have flown several thousand combat hours starting in the mid-1990s and in most AFSOC operations since then, supporting EUCOM, AFRICOM, and CENTCOM AORs.

 Detachment 3, 25 IS is located at a classified location and provides Special Operations Command Pacific (SOCPAC) with specialized intelligence in support of ongoing contingency operations.